Kashiiera/H3TagFixes/README.md

 Arbiter in Campaign Co-Op now has sounds for dying and being damaged heavily again, previously the dialogue field was empty which meant he had no dialogue at all.
 This field is now pointing to a new `arbiter_coop.dialogue` tag which only consists of `dth`, `pain` and `thrwn` sound tags.

 ## Elites
+> [!NOTE]
+>
+> All of these fixes and changes will also apply to both Arbiter and Co-Op Arbiter
+>

 Elites in Campaign Co-Op and Multiplayer now play their correct shield low, shield depleted and shield recharging sounds instead of playing Masterchief's.

-This also applies to Co-Op Arbiter.
+Elites will now keep their rifles lowered when walking around while weapons are lowered, previously they were only lowered if they were standing still.

 ## Flood Combat Forms
 Fixes collision issues with all Flood Combat Forms.